Leaving a gift in your Will

 We absolutely promise that any information you share with us will be kept in the strictest confidence.

-If you would like to talk to someone, or if you would like your gift to be directed to a specific area of our work, please don’t hesitate to call us on 020 7593 2827 or email firstname.lastname@example.org.
+If you would like to speak with someone about your gift, have any questions or would like your gift to be directed to a specific area of our work then we’d love to hear from you.